The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 29 – 19570128

 Bob Wiltshire stopped me as I passed through the office this morning and said, “Hey did anyone tell you it was my birthday Saturday?”
 Then he asked me what I was going to do about his birthday.
 “Remember you promised me that on my birthday you would give me a kiss?”
 Seems he is going to hold me to my promise.
 He asked me if next Friday would do.
 I said, “Yes.”

 Des Manser rang me this morning and we made arrangements for him to pick me up at 7.30 this evening to go to Marge Wigzell’s trousseau evening.
 He told me that his boss had been killed in a car accident.
-He crashed into a stationary PMG truck which was parked six feet from the kerb.
+He crashed into a stationary PMG truck which was parked six feet from the curb.
 Poor Des, he liked his boss very much.
-When the first edition came out there on the front page was a write up about Len Dangerfield’s death ad also Des’ boss’ death.
+When the first edition came out there on the front page was a write-up about Len Dangerfield’s death and also Des’ boss’ death.

 Beth was awake when I went in.
 She would have been keeping tabs on me I guess and I could feel her disapproval..